lilianhabib/pe-projects/journal.md

 ## 12.19.2022
 ## Lesson 176: Intro to JavaScript and the Browser Console
 ### Standup
 * What is one thing you learned yesterday?
-Over the last
+Over the weekend, I traveled to the mainland and also got sick.
+I ended up sleeping majority of the time so I did not get much done.

 * Is there anything you are excited to learn?
+Today, I am excited to get into JavaScript.
+Based on what I am seeing in the lesson and my conversation with Derek, I am seeing some similarities with PHP.

 * Blockers: There are no blockers